gaurav18/Dog-vision/README.md

 6. Save, sharing and reloading your model (once you're happy with the results).

-For preprocessing our data, we're going to use TensorFlow 2.x.
+For preprocessing our data, we've used TensorFlow 2.x.
 The whole premise here is to get our data into Tensors (arrays of numbers which can be run on GPUs) and then allow a machine learning model to find patterns between them.

-For our machine learning model, we're going to be using a pretrained deep learning model from TensorFlow Hub.
+For our machine learning model, we've used a pretrained deep learning model from TensorFlow Hub.

 The process of using a pretrained model and adapting it to your own problem is called transfer learning.
 We do this because rather than train our own model from scratch (could be timely and expensive), we leverage the patterns of another model which has been trained to classify images.